-Open letter: The arts and civic society threatened by the Flemish Government's austerity measures, as published on L’internationale
+Jubilee’s updated open letter, The arts and civic society threatened by the Flemish Government’s austerity measures, as published on L’internationale

 Dear friends and colleagues,

 We would like to inform you about the recent turmoil within the cultural and social landscape in Flanders.
-Our new Flemish Government (We don't have a federal government in Belgium yet!) has announced severe austerity measures.
-This new government is a combination of NVA (Flemish Nationalist Party), Open VLD (Liberal Party) and CD&V (Christian Democratic Party).
-The extreme-right party Vlaams Belang won 23% of the votes in Flanders at the last elections in May, but after extended discussions with NVA, they were not allowed to become part of the Flemish government.
+Our new Flemish government (we don’t have a federal government in Belgium yet!) has announced severe austerity measures.
+This new government is a combination of N-VA (Flemish nationalist party), Open VLD (liberal party) and CD&V (Christian democratic party).
+The extreme-right party Vlaams Belang won 23% of the votes in Flanders in the last elections in May, but after long talks with NVA they did not become part of the Flemish government.
 The other political parties objected to their participation.
-But in the hope to win back voters, the parties of the current coalition in government are implementing some of the Vlaams Belang programme in the new government proposals as we speak.
+But in the hope to win back voters, the parties of the current coalition in government are implementing some of the Vlaams Belang programme in the new policy proposals as we speak.
 (The final budget vote is scheduled on 19/12/2019.)

 In order to inform you about the current policy proposals we are presenting an overview in this letter.